-- Be non-directive (“Where do you find the chat function?”; instead: “What would you do if you need help or want to connect the developers?”)
+- Be non-directive (“Where do you find the chat function?”
+Instead: “What would you do if you need developers’ help?”)

-- Don’t show reactions indicating whether participants are doing the “right thing” or not, remain neutral without overdoing the poker face.
+- Don’t show reactions indicating whether participants do the “right thing.”
+Remain neutral.

-- Pick up on non-verbal cues (frowning, fidgeting, biting lips etc.)
+- Pick up non-verbal cues (frowning, fidgeting, biting lips, etc.)

 - Don’t be afraid to stand the silence.

-Steve Krug’s “Things a therapist would say” highlights many situations that occur very often in usability testing, offering possible verbal reactions from the moderator’s side.
-In my experience, these happen pretty regularly, so it merits preparation with some standard questions and reactions for these difficult situations.
+Steve Krug’s “Things a Therapist Would Say” highlights many situations that often occur in usability testing, offering possible verbal reactions from the moderator’s side.
+In our experience, it regularly happens, so it merits preparing standard questions and responses to these situations.

 After the test

-It happens that even if you try your hardest to emphasize that they are not the ones being tested, they will still remain tense until the very end of the session.
+Feeling like a test subject (in place of the product) can frustrate participants.
+It might happen even if you try your best to emphasize they are not the ones being tested.
+Participants might remain tense until the very end of a session.

-- Have I forgotten to ask you about anything? / Would you like to mention anything?
+- Did I forget to ask you about anything? / Would you like to mention anything?

-- What three main things did you like most about the app or this experience?
+- What three main things did you like the most about the app or this experience?

-- What three main things need improving, or confused you, or you didn’t like?
+- What are the three things that confused you or you didn’t like?

 - Did it lack anything?

-Also, don’t forget to thank the users afterward as well, and assure them their feedback proved useful and valuable.
+Don’t forget to thank participants afterward and assure them their feedback proved valuable.

 What if things go wrong?

-- Recording cut off or not working. ➡️ Carry on with the test even if the recording is off.
+The recording is cut off or not working.
+Continue the test even if the recording is off.
 Take notes later.

-- Prototype does not work properly, missing interactions, loops. ➡️ Steer it in the right direction by coming up with different tasks and guiding the user back to a familiar place.
-If the prototype totally doesn’t work, use the time on your hands to conduct an interview.
-You might find out something very important.
+The prototype does not work properly.
+Steer it in the right direction by coming up with different tasks and guide users back to a familiar place.
+If the prototype doesn’t work, use the time on your hands to conduct an interview.
+You might discover something important.

-- The user seems very frustrated and cannot accommodate the “think out loud” protocol. ➡️ Ask probing questions.
-If that doesn’t work, they very likely still feel frustrated.
-Emphasize once again that they cannot do anything wrong, and help them imagine themselves on their own, naturally interacting with the product.
+The user looks pretty frustrated and does not follow the “think out loud” protocol.
+Ask probing questions.
+Emphasize once again they cannot do anything wrong and help them imagine themselves naturally interacting with the product.